ArvinSKushwaha/rasterflow/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/ArvinSKushwaha/rasterflow?style=for-the-badge)

 High-Performance fluid simulation and visualization.
+This project mostly exists to become more familiar with Rust, and to build a project that could one day become applicable to my interests in Computational Fluid Dynamics.

 ### Progress: